 [i]n conclusion, the language and meaning of NRS 200.481 is clear; at a minimum, battery is the intentional and unwanted exertion of force upon another, however slight.
 Because the record clearly demonstrates that Hobbs intentionally spat on McClain and because spitting on another amounts to the use of force or violence as contemplated by NRS 200.481, we conclude that Hobbs was properly convicted of domestic battery pursuant to NRS 200.485.

 Finally, a person who violates Nevada’s domestic violence-gun possession law “is guilty of a category B felony.”
 The individual faces a prison sentence of “a minimum term of not less than 1 year and a maximum term of not more than 6 years and maybe further punished by a fine of not more than $5,000.”

 So……what does this mean to you……

 It means if you have previously been convicted of misdemeanor domestic violence for simply spitting on a man/woman you had sex with one time, and you have no prior criminal record, and your current roommate owns an inoperable 1775 Revolutionary War Muscat hanging above the living room fireplace, you are facing a felony conviction involving 1 to 6 years in prison and a fine up to $5,000.
 Last and worst of all, your right to own a firearm is forever placed in jeopardy. “[T]his right is not subject to restoration by any means.”

-If you have any questions about firearms and domestic violence convictions, please call a domestic violence lawyer here at Domestic Violence Lawyers of Las Vegas for a free and confidential consultation.
+If you have any questions about firearms and domestic violence convictions hiring Domestic Violence Lawyers Las Vegas is a wise move.
+Please call a domestic violence lawyer here at Domestic Violence Lawyers of Las Vegas for a free and confidential consultation.